About My Classes

 It is the teacher foremost duty to give you back your intelligence, to return to you your heart, to encourage you to access yourself.
 They do this by being who they really are and by being completely honest and compassionate with you. – Richard Freeman

 None of the styles of yoga I had practised before becoming a teacher had focused much on pranayama (breathing techniques).
+I was introduced to Pranayama by an Indian Catholic Priest when i was working as a Youth Officer for the Church.
 I have found the benefits of regular pranayama, especially the advanced breathing techniques such as Kapalabhati, to be astounding and I incorporate them into every class.

 I am not hyper mobile and so have a regular body and am and always will be unable to do certain postures.
 I had a fractured pelvis and torn ligaments in both knees to can empathise with any injuries as well as adapting postures to suit each body via accessible yoga training.